Terms & Conditions

 Our objective is to recognize the development of new technologies or the creative application of existing ones in order to create new services and solutions for current problems.
 Candidates can stand out by having developed products that are already on the market, or by carrying out advanced research and promising planning, while their idea has yet to be materialized.
 We hope to reward creative and original work that benefits not only certain industries but also society in general.

 This call is open to people of all education and professional backgrounds.
 Candidates can come from universities, be founders of small businesses, employees in large companies or government institutions, or members of non-profit organizations.

-The candidates must be under 35 years of age before December 31st of 2018.
-There is one exception: candidates may be women who are younger than 36 years old before that date if they have had one or more children.
+The candidates must be under 35 years of age before December 31st of 2019.
 The dates of winner selection and all information about the awards may be accessed at our platform and social networks.